fstromback/mymake/README.md

   is used instead.
 - `include`: array of paths that should be added to the include path of the compilation.
 - `includeCl`: flag to prepend all elements in `include`.
-- `library`: array of libraries that should be linked to your executable.
+- `library`: array of system libraries that should be linked to your executable.
 - `libraryCl`: flag to prepend all elements in `library`.
+- `localLibrary`: array of local libraries that should be linked to your executable (usually used in a project).
+- `localLibraryCl`: flag to prepend all elements in `localLibrary`.
 - `exceute`: yes or no, telling if mymake should execute the program after a successful compilation.
 This can be overridden on the commandline using `-e` or `-ne`.
 - `showTime`: yes or no, telling if mymake should show the total compilation time when done (not implemented).